Performing Arts Aptitude Admissions

 If you have any questions about the process, please email email@example.com.

-Our annual assessment day for the PCA aptitude tests will take place mid-October each academic year.
-This year’s tests will take place on Saturday 12th October 2019.
+Our annual assessment day for the Performing Arts aptitude tests will take place mid-October each academic year.
+The date for this year’s test is Saturday 14th October 2023.

 The test consists of three sections: Music, Dance and Drama.
 It is important to state that students must take part in all three tests, regardless of whether they have a particular aptitude in one subject; we want to see how they perform across all three disciplines.
 It is also important to state that all the tests and activities are unseen, so there is nothing to prepare in advance and to ensure fairness the content of the tests will change each year.
 Each test will last for around 20 minutes; therefore, applicants will be required for 60 minutes in total.

 Applicants must arrive at reception 15 minutes before the start time indicated in the letter to ensure there is plenty of time for registration.
 If your child qualifies for the pupil premium, it’s vital you bring proof of this to the assessment day (please see below for more details).

 Upon arrival, a member of the senior leadership team will greet and brief applicants and their parents.
 Once registered, existing KAA Performing and Creative Arts (PCA) ambassadors will escort applicants to each department area on the day and will escort them back to the reception once the tests are complete.

 The academy will then post home the results of your child’s performance in each test.
 In this letter we will indicate whether you should apply through the PCA Aptitude route or via by the normal admission route.

 The music test is designed to identify pupils who have musical potential as well as those who already study an instrument.
 So long as your child has a love of music, we would encourage you to apply.
 The test assesses sense of rhythm/pulse, competence at performing alone and in a small group, followed by improvisatory skills.
 The candidates will not be asked to prepare anything or bring an instrument.